The Impact of High Agent Turnover

 Agents can earn award points based on positive behaviors, high-quality assurance scores, customer satisfaction, and call resolution results.
 For example, an agent can receive 10 to 50 points for every high QA evaluation score or world-class call.
 In most cases, each point is worth 1 dollar.
 Further, an agent can earn more points from participating in gamification.

-In addition, based on agent performance, mySQM™ FCR Insights software automatically awards points.
+In addition, based on agent performance, mySQM™ Customer Service QA software automatically awards points.
 An agent can also earn points for positive behavior and contribution from their customer, peers, and supervisors.
 Frequently recognizing positive behaviors and CX results motivates agents and promotes repeated positive actions.

 How Does Agent Gamification Work?